franmaranchello/maranchello.com/README.md

 # maranchello.com

-A personal portfolio website using TypeScript, Vue, Vuetify and Firebase.
+A personal portfolio webapp using TypeScript, Vue, Vuetify and Firebase.
+It allows creating projects and posts under authentication.

 ## Project setup